 You may be able to obtain personal short-term disability policies at your worksite.
 You must begin by making premium payments through payroll deduction.
 They are personal policies owed by the employee, not the employer.
 After paying the first month’s premium, you can keep the policy and pay directly.

-The primary advantage of personal worksite policies is that they cover maternity leave.
+Maternity leave coverage is the primary advantage of personal worksite policies.
 Worksite policies cover mom’s recovery from normal childbirth.
 This is the only personal policy type that provides this sought after feature.

 The primary drawback of personal worksite policies is that not every employer offers them.
 Employees pay the premiums themselves, so there should not be great resistance from employers.
 Ask your employer to offer the option.